Perverse schobers, stability conditions and quadratic differentials I: First examples of perverse schobers with arc system kits

-In this section, we construct multiple classes of perverse schobers admitting positive arc system kits.
+In this section, we construct two classes of perverse schobers admitting positive arc system kits.
 In each case, we can use Theorem~\ref{thm:app} to describe the corresponding spaces of stability conditions.
+A more elaborate class of examples, generalizing those of~\cite{BS}, is explored in the paper \cite{CHQ24}.
 We begin in \Cref{subsec:sphericalfibrationstori} with perverse schobers arising from spherical fibrations between tori, providing a simple generalization of the constructions of \cite{Chr22,Chr21b} to arbitrary weighted marked surfaces with weights $\geq 0$.
-In \Cref{subsec:BGAschober}, we consider more elaborate examples arising from gluing finite group quotients of relative Ginzburg algebras associated with $n$-gons.
-The global sections of the corresponding perverse schobers are given by the derived $\infty$-categories of the Koszul duals of relative, graded Brauer graph algebras.
-In the final \Cref{subsec:topFukviaschobers}, we describe topological Fukaya categories as the global sections of perverse schobers parametrized by S-graphs and show that these admit positive arc system kits.
+In \Cref{subsec:topFukviaschobers}, we describe topological Fukaya categories as the global sections of perverse schobers parametrized by S-graphs and show that these admit positive arc system kits.